JMike360/ece477/README.md

 Ethan Rodriguez (Systems engineer, secondary software engineer)
 Jiahui Zhu (Software engineer, secondary hardware engineer)
 Andrew Gan (Hardware engineer, secondary systems engineer)

+## Overview
+Skeleton Key is a convenient, fully-featured password management solution, completely client-side with no dependence on a cloud service provider or network connection.
+The device utilizes an ESP32 microcontroller and onboard peripherals to manage encrypted-at-rest password storage, fingerprint-based authentication for easy and secure access to passwords, and interfaces with a client desktop app to wirelessly retrieve passwords via bluetooth or retrieve passwords through a wired USB connection.
+Passwords transmitted by USB or Bluetooth are encrypted in-flight, and the desktop application provides easy access to passwords on the target user device.

 ## Tools used
 USB URT module